makersacademy/frontend-api-challenge/README.md

 # Chitter API Frontend Challenge

-A single-page twitter clone created to practice using JavaScript as well as a RESTful API.
+Goal: to create a single-page twitter clone, practicing using JavaScript and a RESTful API.

 ## How to use